devnull-cz/c-prog-lang/modules/bitwise-operations.md

 ((338 & 978) == 272).	// == is of higher prority than &
 ```

+When shifting to the right, it depends on the signedness of the number.
+For unsigned values the upper bits are filled with zeroes.
+If the number is signed and negative (i.e. starts with bit 1 in two's complement
+representation), the behavior is implementation dependent.
+Usually the value it is _sign-extended_, i.e. filled with 1's.
+#source left-right-shift.c

 ## Common uses of bitwise operators:

 ```C